EricCL6/Competitive-Coding/README.md

-# Hi, i am Eric and i am interested int competitive programming!!
+# Hi, i am Eric and i am interested in competitive programming!!

+I am and Computer Science student at ICMC - USP
 Here you can see all my recent codes :)